desenvolvedorIcotrade/App.bot/blog/_posts/2017-10-09-dependabot-now-supports-docker.md

 We wanted to launch Docker support as early as possible, so have released it in beta.
 As such, we currently **don't** support the following:
-- **Private Docker registries.** We want to add support for these as soon as possible, but it requires some extra work on our side.
-(We'll need to give you a place to enter your Docker credentials.)
+- **Private Docker registries.** ~~We want to add support for these as soon as possible, but it requires some extra work on our side.
+(We'll need to give you a place to enter your Docker credentials.)~~ Update (24th October 2017):
+  Dependabot now supports private Docker registries! 🎉
 - **Digests**. ~~Currently, Dependabot will only update images that specify a tag.
 In future, we'd like to be able to support Dockerfiles that specify a digest for their base image.~~ Update (12th October 2017): Dependabot now